twelsh37/firecrawl-tests/firecrawl_1/README.md

-# First test
+# First test - A Simple Confidence Check
-Initial file to check Firecrawl functionality is working with our local installation.
+Initial file to check Firecrawl is working with our local installation.
+A simple confidence check
 It queries books.toscrape.com  website and displays the crawl status.

 We set up paramaters so that we only crawl 1 page and we return the results in markdown only.